 Masters of customer experience know that meeting shopper’s needs extends from the front end to the back office, making it more important than ever to have the right talent available.
-Effective performance management can drive more customer-centric service and better store performance, aligning employee goals with the business priority of exceptional customer service to deliver better retail therapy, and in turn, drive business success.
+Effective performance management can drive more customer-centric service and better store performance, aligning employee goals with the business priority of exceptional customer service to deliver better retail therapy.
+And this, in turn, drives business success.

-Simplify performance management.
 Make sure performance management processes are intuitive and easy to execute.
 The right talent management system can help align talent with strategy and ensure employees and managers are spending time on what matters most: conversations that power performance—not managing a performance appraisal process.

 Ultimately, consistent and outstanding customer service cannot be wholly driven by processes in a training handbook.
 At least part of it comes naturally from employees who are in the right roles to match their skills, who are engaged and involved with their work, and who understand the success metrics—including customer service—that they're being measured against.